Wellbeing subsidiary KGK Science Announces Positive Clinical Trial Results of GJ 191 (JointAlive®) Supplementation in treating OA

-VANCOUVER, British Columbia, June 16, 2022 (GLOBE NEWSWIRE) -- Wellbeing Digital Sciences Inc. (“Wellbeing” or the “Company”) (NEO: MEDI) (OTC: KONEF) (FRA: SQ2), an evidence-based mental healthcare company focused on the development and implementation of innovative clinical solutions, including psychedelic medicine and digital therapeutics as supported by clinical research, announces that a clinical study conducted by its wholly owned subsidiary KGK Science Inc. (“KGK”) has shown positive results of its GJ 191 supplementation (“JointAlive®”) in treating osteoarthritis (OA).
+VANCOUVER, British Columbia, June 17, 2022 (GLOBE NEWSWIRE) -- Wellbeing Digital Sciences Inc. (“Wellbeing” or the “Company”) (NEO: MEDI) (OTC: KONEF) (FRA: SQ2), an evidence-based mental healthcare company focused on the development and implementation of innovative clinical solutions, including psychedelic medicine and digital therapeutics as supported by clinical research, announces that a clinical study conducted by its wholly owned subsidiary KGK Sciences Inc. (“KGK”), has shown positive results of its GJ 191 supplementation (“JointAlive®”) in treating osteoarthritis (OA).

 GJ 191 is a natural health product developed by Chenland Nutritionals, Inc. and is a formulation of three Traditional Chinese Medicinal ingredients including Epimedium, Salvia miltiorrhiza, and Dioscorea extracts.
 In the recent study conducted by KGK investigating GJ 191 supplementation, results showed it to be safe and efficacious in improving knee joint function in adults with knee osteoarthritis (OA) and self-reported knee pain who were otherwise healthy.